Gl-CH/Gl-CH/README.md

 - **Features**: Daily expense logging, budgeting tools.

 ## What I'm Currently Learning
+- Learning C++ so i can fork the godot engine
+- Learning C# to transition away from Gdscript

 - **Low-level programming** for building efficient, optimized solutions.
 - **Advanced algorithms and data structures** to enhance problem-solving and performance optimization.